Andreas Demetriou

 Andreas Demetriou (Ανδρέας Δημητρίου; born Andreas Panteli Demetriou on 15 August 1950) is a Greek Cypriot developmental psychologist and former Minister of Education and Culture of Cyprus.
-Founding Fellow and current president of The Cyprus Academy of Sciences, Letters and Arts.
+He is a founding fellow and former president of The Cyprus Academy of Sciences, Letters and Arts.

 Life

 Demetriou was born in Strongylo, Famagusta, Cyprus, on 15 August 1950.
 He is married to Julia Tsakalea and he has two sons, Pantelis and Demetris.
-After graduating from Pancyprium Gymnasium, the oldest secondary school in Cyprus, he went to Thessaloniki, Greece, where he studied psychology at the Aristotle University of Thessaloniki.
+After graduating from Pancyprian Gymnasium, the oldest secondary school in Cyprus, he went to Thessaloniki, Greece, where he studied psychology at the Aristotle University of Thessaloniki.
 He received a PhD in psychology in 1983.
 He was a professor of developmental psychology at the Aristotle University of Thessaloniki until 1996.
 He then moved to the University of Cyprus, where he was a professor of psychology until he became the Minister of Education and Culture.
 Currently he is professor of psychology and president of the University of Nicosia Research Foundation.
 He is also president of the Pancyprian Association of Psychologists.